DVD - Image A- Sound B Extras A-

-BD - Image A- Sound A- Extras A
+BD - Image B+ Sound A Extras A-

-screenplay by John Huston, based on the novel by B. Traven
+screenplay by Paul Attanasio and Daniel Pyne, based on the novel by Tom Clancy

 THE BLU-RAY DISC